 Judgment of Acquittal -- A judgment entered by the court upon a determination that the State’s evidence is insufficient to support a conviction and, thus insufficient to go to the jury.

 Judicial Officer -- A judge or a District Court commissioner.

 Jurisdiction -- Authority by which courts receive and decide cases.

-Appellate Jurisdiction -- the authority that a higher court has to review cases decided in a lower court; the Maryland Court of Appeals, Court of Special Appeals, and circuit courts have appellate jurisdiction.
+Appellate Jurisdiction -- the authority that a higher court has to review cases decided in a lower court; the Supreme Court of Maryland, Appellate Court of Maryland, and circuit courts have appellate jurisdiction.